wangjinjie722/nautilus_cluster_guide/README.md

 kubectl delete pods ${POD_NAME}
 ```
 ## How to depoloy a job
 Use the "Job".
 For Job **Please never use args: ["sleep", "infinity"]**.
 This command will occupy the resources forever and can not be cleaned if your are done.
-I suggest you to run your code with a .sh file that specify your command in a general file.
+I suggest you to run your code with a .sh file that set up the environment and specify your command in a general file.
 A sample is [shell](train.sh)

 ```
 kubectl apply -f job.yaml